sungwoncho/pixel-explorer/README.md

 ### draw(x, y, size, color)

-Explores the area for the pixels and draws the result in the console.
-The color argument is optional.
-If not provided, output will contain all pixels.
+Find the specific color in the rectangle specified by the arguments and draws the result in the console.

+*Limitation: the output may not fit in the console depending on the size*

 ```javascript
 var pixelExplorer = require('pixel-explorer');